 - Decide on the number of interview sessions, the medium (in-person, phone, or video), the interviewer, and the interview questions.

-Informing the applicants at every step is crucial to avoid delays, miscommunications, consequently losing out on a great potential employee.
+Informing the applicants at every step is crucial to avoid delays, miscommunications, and consequently losing out on a great potential employee.